sjml/beschi/docs/dev/writers.md

 ## How-To

 The [existing writers](../../beschi/writers/) should serve as good starting points.
-It's not especially clever code, which means it's pretty amenable to just copy-pasting an existing writer that is similar to your language and changing the strings its outputs.
+It's not especially clever code, which means it's pretty amenable to just copy-pasting an existing writer that is similar to your language and changing the strings it outputs.

 Having made a bunch of these, my way of proceeding is thus:
 1. Run the test suite so you have a bunch of premade messages in the `out/data` directory to use as your examples to read. (`pytest`)